 Maldives is an epitome of heaven on Earth with it’s whiter-than-white powder sandy beaches, luminous crystal clear water and tranquil lifestyle.
 No wonder that this archipelago of 1,192 coral islands in the Indian Ocean is a popular destination for honeymooners and glamorous tropical getaway seekers.
-The beautiful water of the Maldives with it’s astonishing underwater world and magnificent sea life has been a magnet for everyone with an interest in snorkeling and diving.
+But this heaven on Earth is not always extremly expensive and you can also enjoy wonderful cheap Maldives holidays.
+The beautiful water of the Maldives with it’s astonishing underwater world and magnificent sea life has been a magnet for everyone with an interest various water sports like snorkelling and diving.

 Not so many know that these incredible islands are inhabited by a friendly Muslim population, who will help you with every need.
 Maldivians speak Dhivehi, but English is widely spoken especially in areas frequented by tourists.
 Important to mention that in relation to Muslim religion pork and alcohol are forbidden on the islands.
 That’s why not all resorts provide it’s customers with liquors.

 The tropical Maldives spoils it’s locals and visitors with plenty of sunshine and temperatures around 30°C throughout the year.
 Good sun protection like SPF 50 is required.
 However, the chance of rain shower increases during the April-October months.

 Although the Maldives hides a big secret: it’s one of the world’s biggest rubbish collections.
 You might be shocked about the huge amount of plastic bottles floating in the beautiful crystal-clear Indian Ocean and strewn across it’s idyllic beaches.
 On our flight to the Maldives we got to know a group of people from different countries who flew there to help clean the islands.
 Which is surprising because locals could easily take care of their magical paradise themselves.